Intermunicipal Collaboration Frameworks (ICFs) must align with the requirements outlined in Part 17.2 of the Municipal Government Act.

 The arbitrator must be chosen by the municipalities and must make an award that resolves the issues in dispute by April 1, 2021.

-The Rural Municipalities of Alberta (formerly knowns as the Alberta Association of Municipal Districts and Counties) and the Alberta Urban Municipalities Association were funded by Alberta Municipal Affairs to develop a guide on ICF.
+The Rural Municipalities of Alberta and the Alberta Urban Municipalities Association were funded by Alberta Municipal Affairs to develop the initial guide and the subsequent update on ICF.

 This workbook was developed to help municipalities develop ICF with other municipalities.
 It provides tools and information-based resources to better inform municipal processes, decision-making and implementation related to the development of ICF.